TimoBechtel/vscode-yolo/README.md

 # YOLO - VSCode Extension

-One command to push all your broken code straight to master. (or wherever else)
+One command to push all your broken code straight to production.

 (`saveAll > stageAll > commit > sync`)

 ## Features

-Commits all your crappy changes with a random commit from http://whatthecommit.com/ and pushes them automatically using a single command.
+Commits all your ~~crappy~~ _wonderful_ changes with a random commit from http://whatthecommit.com/ and pushes them automatically using a single command.

 Also convenient to impress your coworkers with professional looking commit messages.